• Home

 Hashgraph offers a different solution with its directed acyclic graph (DAG) structure, which can handle more transactions faster.
 It functions without requiring resource-intensive processes, enabling it to overcome some of the issues faced by blockchain vs DAG.

-In this article, we'll compare blockchain and hashgraph by looking at their key features, advantages, use cases, and more.
-Let's discover which one is a winner!
+In this article, we'll compare blockchain and hashgraph by looking at their key features, advantages, use cases, how does a hash help secure blockchain technology, and more.
+Let's make blockchain and hashgraph explained and discover which one is a winner!

 Let’s start with the definition.
 Blockchain is the most recognized form of distributed ledger technology.
 It gained prominence in the cryptocurrency sector following Bitcoin's debut.
 Its core components include transactions recorded by validators, which create a secure, unalterable chain of blocks.
 The chain structure is a unique feature of the blockchain.
 Along with essential details, transactions also include the date of execution and the sender's digital signature.